dhopp1/llads/README.md

 	- _n\_tokens\_output_: The number of tokens consumed by the LLM for output in this step
 	- _seconds\_taken_: How many seconds this step took to run
 - _context\_rich\_prompt_: The prompt passed to the LLM containing the prior context.
 Empty string if it's the first question in the chat.
+- _python\_script_: The full, self-contained, runnable Python script that duplicates the entire pipeline.

 ## Explanation of steps/chain
 Note that for each step in the chain, you can provide additional context information specifically for that step by passing a string to any of the following arguments in the `chat()` function: